SpiderDave/DavePatcher/README.md

         set the current 4-color palette from a hexidecimal string.
         Example:
             palette 0f182737

+    palette auto
+        use preferred palette defined in tilemap when exporting

+    palette manual
+        ignore preferred palette defined in tilemap when exporting

     export <address> <nTiles> <file>
         export tile data to png file.